momentum-projects/react-trivia/README.md

 At each step, think about what the user wants to do.
 After they select a category, what will they see and do?
 How will the application respond to their interactions?

-## Definition of Done

-This list is not necessarily in the order in which you should build these parts of the application.
+## Minimum Progress Benchmarks

+ The following lists are provided as a guide to help you stay on track.
+Your pace may be slightly different, but you will find it hard to finish the project on time if you are significantly behind these benchmarks.

+### Day One Goals

+#### Set up

+- [ ] Wireframe your application
+- [ ] Plan your components
+- [ ] Scaffold your application with Vite

+#### Build features

-- When the application loads, a user can see a list of possible trivia categories so that they can choose one to start a quiz in that category.
+- [ ] A user can see a list of categories from the API on the page.

+### Day Two Goals

+#### Build features, test features, and debug

-- A user can select a category and start a quiz in that category.
-A quiz should have at least 10 questions in it.
+- [ ] A user can select a category to start a quiz in that category.
-- A quiz shows the user one question at a time, with its possible answers.
+- [ ] A user can see a series of trivia questions in the selected category, one at a time.
-- The possible answers for a question are shown in a random order so that the correct answer isn't in the same place every time.
+- [ ] A user can see a multiple-choice list of answer options for a given question.

+## Day Three-Four Goals

+### Build features, test features, and debug

-- A user can select an answer to a question and can see some visual feedback that they selected an answer.
+- [ ] A user can select an answer to a question, and can see some visual feedback that they selected an answer.
-- After a user completes a quiz, they can see how many questions they answered correctly, or some kind of score, when they have answered all the questions in a category.
-(Optionally, show them which questions they got right and which ones they got wrong.)
-- After a user selects their intended answer, they are shown the next question in the category.
+- [ ] When a user selects an answer, they are shown the next question in the category, either automatically or by clicking a button to advance.
+- [ ] A user sees the possible answers for a question in a random order so that the correct answer isn't in the same place every time.

+### Styling the UI

+- [ ] Get basic styles in place so that the application is usable.

-## Project Requirements
+## Day Five-Six

-- The application makes use of 3 or more components.
-- The application has two or more "screens."
-In a traditional web application, we'd think of these as different pages.
-- The application uses React's state to manage data.
-- The application uses the Open Trivia Database API.
-- The application is styled in a way that enhances its usability and functionality.
-- The application includes at least one one spicy option from the list.
+### Build features, test features, and debug

+- [ ] A user can see their score after they answer all of the questions in a category.
+- [ ] A user can start a new quiz after they finish one.

+### Styling the UI

+- [ ] Style the application so that it is usable and looks good.

 ## 😈 Extra Tricky Option: Jeopardy-Style Questions